ravitemer/codecompanion-history.nvim/README.md

                 enable_logging = false,
-                ---Optional filter function to control which chats are shown when browsing chat_filter = nil, -- function(chat_data) return boolean end }
+                ---Optional filter function to control which chats are shown when browsing chat_filter = nil, -- function(chat_data) return boolean end title_decorator = function(original_title)
+                    -- this can be a custom function that applies some custom -- actions to the title.
+                    return original_title
+                end
+            }
         }
     }